radiant-rstats/docker/install/rsm-msba-linux.md

 The code above also creates a copy of the file `launch-rsm-jupyter-rs.sh` on your Desktop that you can use to start the container again in the future.

-Copy-and-paste the command below to start the launch script from the command line.
+Run the command below to start the launch script from the command line.

 ```bash
 ~/git/docker/launch-rsm-jupyter-chromeos.sh -v ~;